 Then, in 2007, by a huge stroke of luck a small archaeological dig was underway in Grey Friars (street) when a 1950’s block of flats was being demolished.
-It was the location where two local researchers - David Baldwin and Ken Wright - had placed the church.
+It was the location where two local researchers - David Baldwin and Ken Wright - had placed the church, and where a plaque had been erected.
 Nothing of significance was found.
-After consulting a number of old maps and texts, I reached the conclusion that they had placed the church too far east.
+After consulting a number of old maps and texts, I reached the conclusion that they had placed the church too far east and the church and grave lay in the northern end of the Social Services car park.
 One of the people I contacted was Annette Carson, who was independently researching while living in South Africa.
 Her book Richard III: The Maligned King (2008) was the first I had read which, in addition to stating there was no reason to doubt Richard’s body still lay where it was first buried, also argued that this was probably ‘beneath the private car park of the Department of Social Services’– where our dig eventually took place.

 It was in February 2009 that I took the momentous step of setting up a coherent project.
 I had invited John to give a series of talks to my branch of the Richard III Society, and at the lunch break when our research had dovetailed, and taking a deep breath, I announced the inauguration of the search for Richard’s grave.
-Under the title The Looking For Richard Project I put together a team which grew to include a distinguished list of experts in a variety of fields.
-Among its founder-members were two history PhDs, John Ashdown-Hill and David Johnson, together with David’s artist wife Wendy Johnson and, in 2011 on her return to England, Annette Carson.
+Under the title the Looking For Richard Project I put together a team which grew to include a distinguished list of experts in a variety of fields.
+Among its founder-members were historian Dr David Johnson and his artist wife, Wendy Johnson and, in 2011, on their returns to England, Dr John Ashdown-Hill and Annette Carson.

 This was a unique project, and would mark the first-ever search for the grave of an anointed King of England.
 Never a trophy hunt, it was undertaken for neither gain nor glory, but as a respectful attempt to give honour to a king badly served by history.
 Its over-riding ethos was to retrieve the remains of Richard III and give them the respect and human dignity which had been denied when he was killed on the field of battle.

 From 2009 there ensued 3½ years of effort.
 I had conceived of the search and gathered a team of Ricardian experts.
-Now I had to amass the evidence to convince me, and eventually everyone else, that an excavation would be productive.
+Now I had to amass the evidence to convince potential partners that an excavation would be productive.
 These were years of pioneering research, planning and re-planning, investigations and radar surveys involving investments of time, effort and finance.

 Then, with my plans approved, I had to raise money to commission a firm of archaeological contractors (ULAS).
 Our funds paid for the initial assessment, the dig, the costs of exhumation/s, the identification of one set of skeletal remains, and restitution of the tarmac afterwards.

 The Project had begun where the study of our past should always begin, with open minds and questions.
-We questioned the story of the bones in the river and proved it false, dreamed up to suit a reputation people had been led to believe.
-I questioned that reputation, too, by commissioning the first psychological analysis of Richard III by two leading academics at the University of Leicester, accessible online here at http://www.richardiii.net/2_6_riii_psychological.php
+We questioned the story of the 'bones in the river' and proved it false, dreamed up to suit a reputation people had been led to believe.
+I questioned that reputation, too, by commissioning the first Psychological Analysis of Richard III by two of the UK’s leading experts, accessible online here at http://www.richardiii.net/2_6_riii_psychological.php

-- Conceived of the search for Richard III’s grave;
+- Conceived the search for Richard III’s grave;

 - Gathered the evidence that convinced her that an excavation would be productive;